DomainDrivenArchitecture/c4k-forgejo/README.md

 * encrypted backup on S3 & restore
 * monitoring on graphana-cloud

+c4k-forgejo is an example how to create efficient k8s one shot deployments with https://repo.prod.meissa.de/meissa/c4k-common.

 ## Try out

 Click on the image to try out live in your browser: